allenporter/stream-addons/rtsp-to-web/README.md

-# Home Assistant Add-on: RTSPtoWeb
+# Home Assistant Add-on: RTSPtoWeb - WebRTC

 _RTSP Stream to WebBrowser over WebRTC based on Pion.
 This is a Home Assistant Add-on packaging for an existing project https://github.com/deepch/RTSPtoWeb_